Survey on Combinatorial Register Allocation and Instruction Scheduling: Combinatorial Optimization

-PBQP~\cite{Scholz2002} is a special case of the Quadratic Assignment Problem~\cite{Koopmans1957}.
-As for CP, variables range over a finite integer domain $D\subset\ZZ$.
-However, PBQP models do not explicitly formulate constraints.
-Instead, each single variable assignment $x_i$ is given a cost $c(x_i)$ and each pair of variable assignments $x_i \land x_j$ is given a cost $C(x_i, x_j)$.
-Pairs of assignments can be then forbidden by setting their cost to a practically infinite value.
-The objective function is formed by the cost of each individual assignment and the cost of each pair of assignments as shown in Table~\ref{tab:techniques}.
+PBQP is a special case of the Quadratic Assignment Problem~\cite{Koopmans1957} that was specifically developed to solve compiler problems with constraints involving up to two variables at a time~\cite{Scholz2002,Eckstein2003,Eckstein2003b}.
+As such, it is not as widely spread as other combinatorial optimization techniques such as IP and CP, but this section presents it at the same level for uniformity.
+As with CP, variables range over a finite subset $\finiteDomainNumbers\subset\ZZ$ of the integers.
+However, PBQP models do not explicitly formulate constraints but define problems by a quadratic cost function.
+Each single variable assignment $x_i$ is given a cost $c(x_i)$ and each pair of variable assignments $x_i \land x_j$ is given a cost $C(x_i, x_j)$.
+Single assignments and pairs of assignments can then be forbidden by setting their cost to a conceptually infinite value.
+The objective function is the combination of the cost of each single assignment and the cost of each pair of assignments as shown in Table~\ref{tab:techniques}.
+PBQP is described by Scholz~\etal{}~\cite{Scholz2002,Hames2006}, more background information can be found in Eckstein's doctoral dissertation~\cite{Eckstein2003c}.